Smithay/book/src/client/sctk/drawing.md

 buffer to it, replacing the previous one.
 Attaching `None` to a surface erases its content, causing the surface to be hidden by the server.

-The act of drawing is this creating a [`WlBuffer`] refering to an array of pixels with the appropriate content.
+The act of drawing is thus creating a [`WlBuffer`] referring to an array of pixels with the appropriate content.
 There are two main approaches for producing such a buffer: drawing to shared memory, or via OpenGL/Vulkan.
 We will now focus on the first method, leaving OpenGL and Vulkan for later.